jedisct1/rust-aes-wasm/README.md

 This is a set of AES-based constructions (AEAD, stream cipher, MAC) for WebAssembly applications written in Rust.

-The AES round function is not protected against timing attacks, but these implementations are significantly faster than other crates on WebAssembly.

-They are also trivial to use.
+They are trivial to use and this crate has zero dependencies.

 # Benchmarks

+Benchmarks can be run with the `cargo wasi bench` command.

 Performance results using Wasmtime 9.0.1 on Apple M1